Here are a few of Moose’s favorite things at Mpix.

 A print is nice, a framed print is schweet!
 The speed, professionalism and TLC given to the matting and framing by Mpix that's done in 24 hours rivals and exceeds what I've had done at professional galleries.
 Simply amazing!

-When it comes to the finishing touch to make your subject jump off the wall, Mpix's Fuji Pearl paper does just the trick.
+When it comes to the finishing touch to make your subject jump off the wall, Mpix's Metallic paper does just the trick.
 I've never received a print on this paper that didn't just make me smile the moment I carefully unwrapped it from its' packaging!

 Coffee Table Books

 Who doesn't like to see their images in a book?
 Even better is seeing the face of someone when presented a gorgeously prepared book of your images.
 This very special way of showing off your work is done beautifully with an Mpix's book, one at a time!

 I use to make them myself until Mpix came along.
 Their attention to care, speed and, to be frank, price basically put me out of the notecard printing business and into the notecard writing business.

 They are just old simply fun!
 I love getting them made, love handing to my wife for her to use and love the quality and speed Mpix produces them!